izpakla/android-app-template/README.md

 Android Blueprint
 =================

-Welcome to the Android Blueprint project!
 This project is based on Clean Architecture and has three main modules: data, core (domain), and application.

 The main features of the Android Blueprint project include: